 Wendell Willkie, a Wall Street industrialist running on the Republican ticket, used the controversy as one of his campaign themes, declaring there would be "a day of thanksgiving" if the voters elected him, instead of giving Roosevelt a third term in office.

 The menu below from the Rathskeller in Cincinnati’s Gibson Hotel is dated November 21, indicating that Ohio was among the thirty-two states that went along with the president in 1940.

 Howard Johnson’s served its special dinner on November 28, reflecting the fact that most of its restaurants were in New England, where the states were unwilling to change the long-standing custom.3 By now, the traditional date was dubbed the “Republican Thanksgiving.”
 Interestingly, the dinner at Howard Johnson’s was ten cents higher than the more lavish one at the Gibson Hotel.

 This menu, dated November 20, 1941, comes from the Golden Pheasant in San Francisco.
 The cover is decorated with a stalk of wheat that lost all of its kernels over the course of the last seventy-one years.

 United Airlines handed its passengers a holiday menu during flights on both November 20 and 27.

-As it turned out, the extended shopping season did not boost sales; Christmas spending stayed about the same.
-However, the pattern changed.
-In those states that celebrated during the third week of November, retail spending was evenly distributed throughout the shopping season.
-In those that celebrated on the traditional fourth Thursday, most shoppers waited until the week before Christmas.
+As it happened, the extended shopping season did not boost Christmas sales.
+Although the level of spending stayed about the same, the pattern changed.
+In states that celebrated in the third week of November, retail spending was evenly distributed throughout the season.
+In those states that celebrated on the traditional fourth Thursday, most shoppers waited until the week before Christmas.

 1. Fred Lazarus, Jr., founder of the Federated Department Stores (later Macy’s), is credited with convincing Roosevelt to push Thanksgiving back a week to expand the shopping season.